forestfangsenlin/ICVAE/README.md

 you can run the **sampling.ipynb** to generate the molecule with target property.

+## Issues
+Please report all installation / usage issues by opening an [issue](https://github.com/forestspike/ICVAE/issues) at this repo.

 ## References
 Portions of the code have been re-used from the following repositories:
  * [topazape/molecular-VAE](https://github.com/topazape/molecular-VAE)